Personal Immigration

 Global Talent Film & TV Visa or Tier 5 Creative Visa?

-First and foremost, the Global Talent category is one which can lead to settlement in the UK, after a period of three years residence.
-This is one of the quickest routes to indefinite stay in the UK, and gives a distinct advantage over the Tier 5 Creative route which can only be granted for a limited period and can never lead to a grant of Indefinite Leave to Remain in the UK.
+First and foremost, the Global Talent category is one which can lead to settlement in the UK, after a period of three years residence (for those endorsed by PACT).
+This is one of the quickest routes to indefinite stay in the UK, and gives a distinct advantage over the T5 Creative route which can only be granted for a limited period and can never lead to a grant of Indefinite Leave to Remain in the UK.
 This makes the process potentially cheaper and more flexible for employers because there is no need to continually renew visas if schedules change, as well as giving the migrant the option of staying in the UK on a long term basis.

-One downside of the route is that depending on your credentials, the initial application process can be a little involved.
-However, this application only has to be made once and the extension and settlement stages are simpler.
+One downside of the route is that depending on your credentials, the initial application process can be a little involved and take some time to apply and be approved, meaning that for short notice engagements T5 Creative can be more useful.
+However, this application only has to be made once rather than each time you wish to come to the UK and the extension and settlement stages are simpler.

 The criteria to enter the Global Talent Film and TV category are also very strict, so it is not a route that will be appropriate for everyone.
 While other individuals working in similar fields, such as theatre, can apply on the basis of being at an early stage in their careers and having the potential to be a leader in the field, this lower threshold is not open to those working in film and television and in this field, applicants must already have been recognised as leaders in the field, specifically through awards and nominations.

-Who Should Apply for a Global Talent Film & TV Visa?
+3. Eligibility Criteria for a Global Talent Film & TV Visa

 The Film and Television sub-category of the Global Talent visa is open both to those who are already in the UK, perhaps working in a different category, as well as those who are based outside of the UK.
 There is no need to have a job offer or any particular project lined up in the UK before making the application.
 It can be done on a speculative basis, in case opportunities arise in the UK.